EvanOdell/dis-sport/introduction.md

 6.  `england_postcodes`

 Load these files into your database using DBeaver.
+DBeaver will connect to your local Postgres database if your user has been given permission to access it.
 DBeaver will automatically create new database tables.
 Set the datatype of all columns in `extract_class` and `extract_class` to text.

 You will also need to install the [tablefunc](https://www.postgresql.org/docs/9.1/static/tablefunc.html) extension for Postgres, see [here](https://www.postgresql.org/docs/9.1/static/sql-createextension.html) for a guide to installing extensions.